drocheam/optrace/docs/source/usage/image.rst

    img = ot.GrayscaleImage(img_data, s=[0.1, 0.08])

-While a random, spatially offset |RGBImage| is created with:
+A random, spatially offset |RGBImage| is created with:

 .. testcode::